 Toronto is just a hop, skip, and a jump over the border into New York State and summer is an especially nice time to visit.
 If it’s your first time in Toronto, looking for free or cheap things to do in a city is often times a preferred method of seeing a town, as you’ll likely see it more as the locals do, and less as a tourist.
-That being said, what are the best free or cheap things to do in Toronto?
+That being said, what are there are plenty of free things to do in Toronto.

 During summertime, high atop most everybody’s list is a trip down to The Beaches, an east-end Toronto neighborhood with a long stretch of waterfront.
 It’s hot, and people enjoy a day at the beach in the sun, strolling the boardwalks, or visiting the various boutiques and restaurants along Queen Street East.
 Queen Street East itself is one of Toronto’s most popular attractions, so if you’re feeling energetic, walking your way down to the beaches is also a great option.